BGRicker/detest/product_requirement_document.md

 	3. As a developer, I want to selectively run only linting jobs (testdrive run --job lint) so I can get fast targeted feedback.
 	4. As a team lead, I want CI checks enforced consistently across contributors without needing to maintain duplicate Makefiles.
 	5. As a contributor, I want minimal, readable output that tells me what failed and why, without scrolling through verbose CI logs.
-	6. As a DevOps engineer, I want Detest to honor .ruby-version or .node-version so I can detect mismatched local environments before problems occur.
+	6. As a DevOps engineer, I want Testdrive to honor .ruby-version or .node-version so I can detect mismatched local environments before problems occur.

 ⸻